Chapter 6

 And Saul said, "Who are You, Lord?"
 And He said, "I am

-out badly for you to keep kicking against the goad - that is, to
+turns out badly for you to keep kicking against the goad -

-offer vain and perilous resistance" (Acts 9:5, Amplified Bible).
+that is, to offer vain and perilous resistance" (Acts 9:5,

 In that moment, God got Saul's attention.
 Saul was terrified!

-to do?" (verse 9:6).
-Saul believed, and then he obeyed what Jesus
+me to do?" (verse 9:6).
+Saul believed, and then he obeyed what

-we do in ignorance, or willfully, or because of weakness.
-Examples
+that we do in ignorance, or willfully, or because of weakness.

-of natural consequences would be destruction to our health
+Examples of natural consequences would be destruction to our

-through smoking or over-eating, or physical injury from risky
+health through smoking or over-eating, or physical injury from

 anything to do with God's plan for us, or His training.
 These